thisisbalu/exception-decoded/_posts/java/2024-08-27-java-skeletonmismatchexception.md

 ## Conclusion

-In this 15-minute read, we explored `SkeletonMismatchException` in Java—an exception that occurs when performing operations involving mismatched collections or data structures.
+We explored `SkeletonMismatchException` in Java—an exception that occurs when performing operations involving mismatched collections or data structures.
 We discussed various exception handling techniques, including catching and handling the exception, verifying collection types, and checking collection lengths.
 Additionally, we provided practical examples to illustrate how to handle this exception effectively.

 By following the best practices mentioned in this article, you can handle `SkeletonMismatchException` with ease, enhancing the robustness and reliability of your codebase.